white-noise/rensetsu/README.md

 - alternate forms, kanji compounds
 - can we scrape decent example sentences
 - profile-specific notes and comments (dynamic, stacked below)

+### what should be displayed on an inline kanji window
+- possibility to display both glyph and reading, or for hidden meaning and reading
+- english and japanese reading, or just japanese (a variety of toggles in a settings page)
+- some buttons (disabled if not logged in) to select as interesting, difficult, known, or dropdown for custom groups.

+### what if any methods can be used for review
+- gentle quizes drawing from certain groups. results displayed at the end, with options to shift around group assignments.